drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 energy from the heat waste and radiation outside the PV band, for purposes of higher temperature water heating.
-The concentrating system contains a Fresnel lens, PV cell, nanofluid flowing in glass tubes, and heat exchanger attached to both the PV cell and a coil immersed in a water tank as shown in Fig.1.
+The concentrating system contains a Fresnel lens, PV cell, nanofluid flowing in glass tubes, and heat exchangers attached to the PV cell and in the form of a coil immersed in a water tank as shown in Fig.1.
 Incident sunlight is firstly concentrated by the Fresnel lens.
 The concentrated sunlight focuses on the nanofluid flowing in quartz tubes.
 The photons which can be converted most efficiently by the PV are